Anashost/WLED-0.13-Home-Assistant-Revive/README.md

 </details>

 ## 4 - Create those 3 scripts:
-those scripts are used to pass rest commands to your controller:
+those scripts are used to pass rest commands to your controller.
+Paste them to your `scripts.yaml`.

 <details>
   <summary>script 1 - On/activities</summary>